-City of Weslaco will begin to enforce no more than two (2) individuals per group may enter any business at any given time.
+City of Weslaco: Is enforcing no more than two (2) individuals per group may enter any business at any given time.
 Enforcement of the order commenced on April 2.

-The City of Edcouch implemented checkpoints within their jurisdiction to enforce Hidalgo County Shelter at Home Order.
+City of Edcouch: Checkpoints are being setup within their jurisdiction to enforce Hidalgo County Shelter at Home Order.